 If you cannot book the date you want on the Lake Louise shuttle for whatever reason, we recommend:

-- Keeping your plans flexible and trying for a different date.
+- Keep your plans flexible and try to find a different date or time.

 Roam Public Transport to Lake Louise